You rip me for dollars and now woman: Portable drags Poco Lee again on stage

 We Sing Zazu Together but Na Only You Dey Pack Girls: Portable Calls Out Poco Lee on Stage in Hilarious Clip

-- The Zazu crooner in a video was on stage with the dancer and he held him back as he revealed that Poco Lee has ripped him off yet again
+- In a video, the Zazu crooner was on stage with the dancer and he held him back as he revealed that Poco Lee has ripped him off yet again

-Fast rising Nigerian singer, Portable definitely knows how stay in the news with his hilarious dramas.
+Fast-rising Nigerian singer Portable definitely knows how to stay in the news with his hilarious dramas.

-In a video sighted online, the singer and celebrity dancer, Poo Lee were both seen on stage during a performance.
+In a video sighted online, the singer and celebrity dancer, Poco Lee were both seen on stage during a performance.

 The moment the dancer made to leave the stage, Portable pulled him back and announced into the microphone that he has been ripped off by Poco Lee yet again.